TassianaMilka/Live/Empower/Conexão Carreira/README.md

 The name of the channel you participated in?

-I participated for
+I participated for Empower.

 What was the day or days?

-02 the August in 2025.
+14 the August in 2025.

 # The main points